Android

 ReadyRemit.close()

-If you prefer to automatically close the ReadyRemitSDK when your users are inactive, you can use the following snippet.
-Place it in your activity where you launch the SDK.
+If you prefer to automatically close the ReadyRemitSDK when your users are inactive, you can add it to your Configuration object

 If you wish to use the ReadyRemitSDK with the KYC feature, you need to add the camera permission in your AndroidManifest.xml file, since it will require scan the user documents.